Updated May 8, 2023

 So far, we’ve appealed to the top 2 senses: eyes and ears.
 When you present yourself with the right body language, you become appealing to the entire (human) being.

-A positive body language helps you re-affirm what you verbally communicate, through gestures and actions, so your message is more impactful to the audience.
+Positive body language helps you reaffirm what you verbally communicate through gestures and actions, making your message more impactful to the audience.
 Body language does not have to be fancy.
 It can be as simple as a warm greeting when you say, “How are you?
 I’m glad to see you,” AND re-iterate this message with a comforting handshake and a winsome smile.
-It’s a natural culmination of what we speak, and how we feel.
+It’s a natural culmination of what we speak and how we feel.

 - Respect personal space.
 Don’t step too close to someone new – 3 to 4 feet is more appropriate.